IceTheCoder/simple-maths-games/README.md

 - Hit F5 to start debugging (i.e. running the program).
 - Enjoy.

+## Contributing
+I'd love to hear your suggestions on how I can improve this repo!
+You can fork the project to play around with it and create a pull request to submit your suggestions.
+You can also open an issue to tell me about any problems my code might have.

 ## License
 This repository is licensed under the MIT license with an added attribution.
 In short, you must include the exact copy of this project's license in your end-user application and also mention the sections in which my code was used.
 Read LICENSE for more information.